 The Company achieved a 32.0% growth in rental revenues to ₱129.4 million for the year ended December 31, 2021 compared the previous year's ₱98.0 million.
-This is mainly attributable to increase in footfall and number of operating tenants versus last year owing to the improvement in overall consumer confidence on the back of the declining number of COVID-19 cases with the increased inoculation rate of the general population.
+This is mainly attributable to increase in footfall and number of operating tenants versus last

-Meanwhile, the Company continues to be laser-focused on maintaining operational efficiency with costs of rental services declining by -56.6% to ₱11.7 million from ₱27.0 million last year, and general and administrative expenses by -9.0% to ₱35.4 million from ₱38.9 million last year.
+Meanwhile, the Company continues to be laser-focused on maintaining operational efficiency with costs of rental services declining by 56.6% to ₱11.7 million from ₱27.0 million last year, and general and administrative expenses by 9.0% to ₱35.4 million from ₱38.9 million last year.
 The decline in cost of rental services was mainly due to lower depreciation expense arising from the updated estimated useful lives for buildings from 10 years to 20 years and building improvements from 20 years to 40 years.
 The update in useful life was made in order for the depreciation expense to be more representative of the pattern of usage of the assets, in line with peers.
 The decrease in general and administrative expenses was mainly attributable to lower level of professional, management and consultancy fees, taxes and licenses, supplies and travel and communication.